Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE KURKA explained that the intent of Amendment 2

-would be to consolidate the definitions of victims listed in the
+was to consolidate the definitions of victims listed in the

 proposed bill.

-CHAIR CLAMAN referred to a message from the General Counsel of
+CHAIR CLAMAN referred to a message from the general counsel of

-the Alaska Court System which conveyed that, under 12.45.015,
+the Alaska Court System which conveyed that under AS 12.45.015,

 introduction of the victim and criminal defendant to the jury,

-jury in the midst of a criminal trial.
+the midst of a criminal trial.

 1:40:30 PM